 landscapes and seascapes since I was a teenager.
 I started painting when my parents gave me a paint-by-number set.
 Before long I felt limited by having to stay within the lines, and asked them if I could have an old window shade that was collecting dust in the cellar.
 I still have the painting I did on a piece of that old shade!

 My favorite medium is oil paint, and I often take my paints with me when I travel to do color studies.
-The complete process includes pencil layout, on-site "blocking" in oil, reference photography, and finish work in my studio in Andover, MA.
+The complete process includes pencil layout, on-site color study, reference photography, and finish work on location and in my studio.

 I minored in Fine Art at Holy Cross College in Worcester, Mass. and have studied landscape painting at the Museum of Fine Art in Boston and the Smith Art Museum in Springfield, MA.
 I have worked as an art director in Boston, and managed an international marketing company for 20 years.
 Painting is my new profession.